 Recent guest engagements include the Manhattan School of Music’s (MSM) Symphony Orchestra, serving as preparation conductor for Leonard Slatkin for MSM's April 2019 Centennial Gala Concert in Carnegie Hall, leading the MSM Wind Ensemble, and Connecticut’s Ridgefield Symphony Orchestra.
 Of special note are two performances from 2017 and 2016: in 2017, Kevin directed musicians from the Detroit, Lansing, and Grand Rapids Symphonies in a successful performance of Beethoven’s Ninth Symphony in response to the federal travel ban limiting immigration - as a collaborative reminder of our larger shared humanity.
 The concert raised over $10,000 for the International Rescue Committee and Freedom House Detroit.
 In 2016, he organized in under 48 hours an impromptu performance of Mozart’s Requiem Mass in d minor, K.626, with over 400 volunteer musicians.
 Dedicated to the victims of the Pulse Nightclub shooting in Orlando, Florida., the event, known as “Requiem for Orlando” attracted a full-capacity audience in Ann Arbor’s Hill Auditorium.
 Soloists included legendary tenor George Shirley who afterward lauded: “I assure you that the precision, musicality and interpretative incisiveness defining Mo.
 Fitzgerald’s leadership produced from all involved a result no less impressive than that I have experienced as a soloist in performances with Herbert von Karajan and Rafael Frühbeck de Burgos.”

 Currently based in Birmingham, Alabama, Kevin Fitzgerald is a native of Brighton, Michigan.
 He first studied with Ramon Parcells, Principal Trumpet of the Detroit Symphony, before turning to conducting.
-Fitzgerald holds a Bachelor's degree in Trumpet and Music Theory from the Eastman School of Music and a Master’s degree from the University of Michigan where he studied orchestral conducting with Kenneth Kielser.
-He has participated in masterclasses with Michael Tilson Thomas and the New World Symphony, and Mattias Pintscher, and was the sole American selected to participate in the 2018 Tanglewood Music Center Conducting Seminar.
+Fitzgerald holds a Bachelor's degree in Trumpet and Music Theory from the Eastman School of Music and a Master’s degree from the University of Michigan where he studied orchestral conducting with Kenneth Kiesler.
+He has participated in masterclasses with Michael Tilson Thomas and the New World Symphony, and Matthias Pintscher, and was the sole American selected to participate in the 2018 Tanglewood Music Center Conducting Seminar.